keras-team/keras-io/examples/rl/md/rlhf_demo.md

 This will:
 1. Initialize the environment, policy model, and reward model.
 2. Print summaries of the policy and reward models.
-3. Start the RLHF training loop for the specified number of episodes (default is 10 in the modified script).
+3. Start the RLAIF training loop for the specified number of episodes (default is 10 in the modified script).
 4. Print training progress (episode number, total reward, average policy loss, average reward loss).
 5. After training, it will test the trained policy model for a few steps and print the interactions.